anrayliu/pyvidplayer2/documentation.md

   for a 24 fps video, the video will have to be updated at least, but ideally more than 48 times a second to achieve true x2 speed.
 For more information, see the `update` method below.
 - `youtube: bool = False` - Specifies whether to stream a YouTube video.
 Path must be a valid YouTube video URL.
 YouTube shorts and livestreams are not supported.
-The python packages `yt_dlp` and `opencv-python` are required for this feature.
+The python packages `yt-dlp` and `opencv-python` are required for this feature.
   They can be installed through pip.
 Setting this to `True` will force `chunk_size` to be at least 60 and `max_threads` to be 1.
 - `max_res: int = 720` - Only used when streaming YouTube videos.
 Sets the highest possible resolution when choosing video